 Also, she is the editor-in-chief, founder, and creative director of Art Style, Art & Culture International Magazine and a member of the College Art Association of America in New York.
 Since 2018, she has been editor of the ISA-RC57, an international research committee on visual studies and an executive board member of the ISA-RC14, also an international research committee on communication, knowledge and culture (both research committees pertain to the ISA, International Sociological Association.
 The ISA is a member of the International Science Council and enjoys a status of the Non-Governmental Organization in formal associate relations with UNESCO and special consultative status with the Economic and Social Council of the United Nations).
 Further, Wagner is a scientific advisor of the São Paulo Research Foundation FAPESP in cooperation agreements with national and international research funding agencies, including the UK Research Councils, the Agence Nationale de Recherche (ANR) in France, the Deutsche Forschungsgemeinschaft (DFG) in Germany, and the European Commission.
 Also, she is an associate editor of the culture magazine Revista Cultura e Extensão USP of the University of São Paulo.

 Professor Wagner was also invited to participate in the annual QS Global Academic Survey 2020 and 2021, the World University Rankings of Quacquarelli Symonds Intelligence Unit (QSIU).
-In 2021, she was elected as a member of the Scientific Committee and IMAGE Journal Editorial Board (2021–2023) of the Society for Interdisciplinary Image Science (Gesellschaft für interdisziplinäre Bildwissenschaft e.V.) in Germany and appointed to the International Committee of the CAA (College Art Association of America in New York) as a board member (2022–2025).
+In 2021, she was elected as a member of the Scientific Committee and IMAGE Journal Editorial Board (2021–2023) of the Society for Interdisciplinary Image Science (Gesellschaft für interdisziplinäre Bildwissenschaft e.V.) in Germany and appointed to the International Committee of the CAA (College Art Association of America in New York) as a board member (2022–2025) and chair of the CAA’s International Publications Subcommittee.
 She is also active in the German, French, European, and International Aesthetics Associations, and often participates in scientific advisory boards for master’s degrees, doctorates, and scientific committees for research projects.
 She is certificated for peer review training and mentoring in the social sciences, arts and humanities by Web of Science Academy, Clarivate.
 She is a reviewer for many architecture, design, arts, media studies, and aesthetics journals.

 Languages: German, English, French, Portuguese, and Spanish.